Harshadpk/git-class/README.md

 # git-class

-This is for the Tutorial purpose
+This is for the Tutorial purpose practice